danielkkelly/iac/README.md

 * pip install -user paramiko
 * pip install --user passlib

-# Path configuration
+# Environment variable configuration

+* Add IAC_HOME and point it to where you cloned this repo
-* Add /iac/aws/scripts to your path
+* Add $IAC_HOME/aws/scripts to your path

 # AWS Requirements